Here at France Motorhome Hire, we have a lot of experience in campervan trip planning in France.

 Setting a route which aims to cover many kilometres very often achieves little more than an exhausting and expensive trip.
 With ever changing scenery and historical treasures every few kilometres, the best experiences are to be found much closer together than you might think.

 So how do you get the best from your trip, without exhausting the driver, falling out with your travelling companions or spending a fortune?
-Here we give you our top 12 tips for creating an itinerary that is achievable and enjoyable.
+Here we give you our top 12 tips for your campervan trip planning in France.

 1. Cover less ground but see and do a lot more